bvogelzang/SevenSwitch/README.md

 ![Default](https://raw.github.com/bvogelzang/SevenSwitch/master/ExampleImages/example.png)

-## Donate Bitcoin

-If you're using `SevenSwitch` in an app or for some other reason consider throwing me some coin.

-`1GuFb1y7xEmKiD6XD3tGEJBriYJ2hXp8zY`

 ## Usage

 To use it, add SevenSwitch.h and SevenSwitch.m files to your project and add the QuartzCore framework to your project.